 - 645 nits (50% brighter than original), 10-bit colour

 The Razer Phone 2 continues with the 120Hz panel key specification.
-It's the same size, at 5.7-inches, and the same 16:9 aspect ratio.
-It doesn't have that more modern-looking 19:9 aspect ratio, but for playing games the slightly wider handset makes better sense, giving that's the format in which many titles are rendered.
+It's the same size, at 5.7-inches, and the same 16:9 aspect ratio, as we've said.
+For playing games this slightly wider aspect typically makes best sense, given that's the format in which many titles are rendered.

 The big difference with the sequel is the screen is 50 per cent brighter than before and can handle 10-bit colour too.
-That makes for a more illuminated and colour accurate viewing experience, plus HDR (high dynamic range) and Dolby Digital 5.1 remain supported for Netflix.
+That makes for a more illuminated and colour accurate viewing experience, plus there's HDR (high dynamic range) and Dolby Digital 5.1 remains supported for Netflix.

 - Qualcomm Snapdragon 845 platform, 8GB RAM